UWPCE-PythonCert-ClassRepos/py220-online-201904-V2/students/douglas_klos/lesson10/assignment/README.md

 ## Decorator

 I first completed this assignment using a decorator - just consider it a warm up.

+Next I created an HPNorton class and moved all the database related function calls to methods of the class.

+Third, I created a metaclass that wraps each method of HPNorton with a timing/ logging function that writes the requested results to timings.txt

 The tests are designed to be run on the smaller test data, which are a head of the main larger data files.
 Two scripts are included to facilitate